-The substantial difference between Examples 1 and 2 is that in Example 2, the evolution of the observed state variable $M{i,t}$ is deterministic, whereas in Example 1 there is randomness in $M{i,t}$ conditional on $(M{i,t-1}, Y{i,t-1})$ (i.e., compare Eqs.
+The substantial difference between examples 1 and 2 is that in example 2, the evolution of the observed state variable $M{i,t}$ is deterministic, whereas in example 1 there is randomness in $M{i,t}$ conditional on $(M{i,t-1}, Y{i,t-1})$ (i.e., compare Eqs.
 (3) and (7)).
 As we will see below, this has important implications for nonparametric identification.

-Moreover, as illustrated in these two examples, for the first part of the chapter, we focus on games with continuous actions, so that $Y_t$ are continuous variables.
-Later, we will consider the important alternative case of discrete-action games, where $Y_t$ is discrete-valued.
+Moreover, as illustrated in these two examples, for the first part of the paper we focus on games with continuous actions, so that Y_t are continuous variables.
+Later, we will consider the important alternative case of discrete-action games, where Y_t is discrete-valued.